minozzi/contracts/README.md

  - saves the dt as an annual "slice" (e.g. contracts-1999.Rdata)

 Output:
-- a 38 million x 5 column data table
+- a 38 million x 5 data table